vpetkovic/dotnet-devcontainers-demo/README.md

 ### .devcontainer Folder

-The `.devcontainer` folder is highly flexible and can be adjusted to suit various development needs:
+The goal of DevContainers is to provide a fully functional, reproducible development environment along with an IDE.
+The `.devcontainer` folder is highly flexible and can be adjusted to suit various development needs.

 - **Multiple Microservices**: You can include additional microservices within the Docker Compose setup by modifying the `docker-compose.yml` file.
 This allows for seamless integration and interaction between different services.
 - **Customizing Base Image**: The `Dockerfile` can be customized to change the base image or to use a prebuilt image for the application container.
 This provides flexibility in choosing the development environment.